joshuabootcamp/Project1josh/README.md

 We have installed the following Beats on these machines:
-- Specify which Beats you successfully installed kibana
+- Specify which Beats you successfully installed

+-filebeat

+-metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ beat collect traffic data this can give us useful information on where in work certin event happened type verison of os  and also how much data was sent
+-In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ beats

+-filebeat is use for colleting data logs of packets sent infomation we gathered can be: Ip-logs , data packets - size , location of source packets
+-metricbeat is used for metrics of  systems this example of this would be oslogs of what the user used such as apache : with version

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: